Western Union review

-Nearly all transactions through Western Union will have a fee attached.
+Nearly all transactions through Western Union will have a transfer fee attached, ranging from $3.50 to $100 or more.
 Occasional promotions and coupons may help recover some of this fee amount, but expect to almost always pay a fee when sending money through Western Union.

 Western Union fees and exchange rates explained

-Western Union has different fees for nearly every country it sends to.
-These fees also depend on how you are paying for the transfer and how the transfer will be picked up.
+Western Union has different fees for nearly every country it sends to, and we’ve seen fees range from as low as $3.50 up to $100 or more.
+These fees also depend on how you are paying for the transfer and how the transfer will be collected.
 Agent location fees typically aren’t posted online, but Western Union’s online fees are based on:

 - Location.
 The fees you pay will be different when sending to different countries around the world.